 INSTRUCTOR

-Lynne Hinton BSc, BEd, ROHP, CHCP is a Registered Orthomolecular Holistic Practitioner and a certified microscopy trainer (having trained under Michael Coyle).
-She has extensive experience offering microscopy training courses internationally and has, for the past twenty-three years, used microscopy as a client assessment tool in her thriving clinical practice in Markham, Ontario.
+Lynne Hinton BSc, BEd, ROHP, CHCP is a Registered Orthomolecular Holistic Practitioner and a certified microscopy trainer.
+She has extensive experience offering microscopy training courses internationally and has, for the past twenty-seven years, used microscopy as a client assessment tool in her thriving clinical practice in Markham, Ontario.
 As a lecturer, instructor, author, and trainer in microscopy and nutrition, Lynne has a wealth of knowledge to share with practitioners.
 Lynne is also an author and co-director of Edison Institute of Nutrition, where nutritionists are trained worldwide.Â

 Microscopy practitioners assist in the Live Cell training offered through Health House.